hau-mal/BigData/nifi/vm-template/README.md

 * Apache NiFi 1.1.2

 ### Post deployment tasks
-Configure the nsg to access NiFi via http://<ipaddress>:8080/nifi/ Default port 8080 is used.
+You can access NiFi via http://<dnsname>:8080/nifi/ Default port 8080 is used for this installation.